No stranger to turmoil, Dutch dealmaker Wynaendts set for Deutsche chair

 On Friday, a committee of Deutsche Bank's supervisory board nominated Wynaendts https://www.reuters.com/article/deutsche-bank-chair-idCAKBN2I41SQ to oversee Germany's largest lender from next year.
-The board is expected to debate his role this weekend with shareholders voting on his appointment in May.
+The full board backed him at a meeting on Sunday, and shareholders will vote on his appointment in May.

 If elected, the position will catapult Wynaendts, who is relatively unknown in Germany, into a role as one of the country's top bankers at a time when Deutsche is also steadying itself after a rocky decade with a view to a possible future merger.

-"It is my strong belief that Deutsche Bank is well placed to address the growing needs of its global client base," Wynaendts said.
-"I am committed to support the leadership team and all employees in continuing with the successful execution of its strategy."
+Deutsche Bank Chief Executive Officer, in a note to staff on Sunday dislosing the full board's support for Wynaendts, called the Dutchman a true European and expert in international finance.

+"Alex has experience in the fields that always made Deutsche Bank stand out: strong expertise in retail, corporate and capital markets business as well as in asset management - and a global network," Sewing said in the memo, which was seen by Reuters.

-Just months into his tenure at Aegon, a company that in the mid 19th century helped the Dutch pay for funerals, Wynaendts, 61, navigated a 3 billion euro ($3.39 billion) state bailout and restructuring as the 2008 financial crisis took its toll.
+Just months into his tenure at Aegon, a company that in the mid-19th century helped the Dutch pay for funerals, Wynaendts, 61, navigated a 3 billion euro ($3.39 billion) state bailout and restructuring as the 2008 financial crisis took its toll.

 Deutsche has lost billions of euros and faced huge fines, leaving regulators fearing it was on the brink of collapse five years ago.
 Although it has started reaping small profits under new leadership, there remains plenty of unfinished business.